 Oct 28, 2019 | Press

 TCPA is a non-profit trade association representing power generators, wholesale power marketers, and retail providers with investments in Texas and the ERCOT wholesale and retail electric markets.
-TCPA members provide approximately 60% of the total net operable electric generating capacity in ERCOT, representing billions of dollars of investment in the state and employing thousands of Texans.
+TCPA members own more than 54,000 megawatts of generation capacity and 82% of all natural gas generating capacity in the ERCOT/Texas market.
+That’s approximately half of all the installed generation capacity and 2/3 of the non-wind capacity in ERCOT.
+They represent billions of dollars of investment in the state, and they employ thousands of Texans.